 Is buying a house a good investment?

-To look into this question, we conducted a survey of 1,146 homeowners and renters in the U.S. They shared their experiences and takes on owning a home, including whether homeownership was actually a good investment.
-Homeowners shared what they earn (financially and emotionally) from each property, and renters explained their rationale for taking another path.
+To answer this question, we asked 1,146 homeowners and renters across the U.S. about their thoughts on owning a home and whether homeownership was actually a good investment.
+Homeowners shared the financial and emotional perks they receive from their homes, and renters explained why taking another path was right for them.

 - 63% of Gen Z would rather own a home than rent.